varnish/Varnish-Book/varnish_book.rst

 -------------------------------------------

 - 2005: Ideas!
 Verdens Gang (www.vg.no, Norway's biggest newspaper) were looking for alternative cache solutions
-- 2006: Work began
+- 2006: Work began:
-  Redpill Linpro was in charge of project management, infrastructure and supporting development Poul-Henning Kamp did the majority of the actual development
+  Redpill Linpro was in charge of project management, infrastructure and supporting development.
+  Poul-Henning Kamp did the majority of the actual development.3
-- 2006: Varnish 1.0 released
+- 2006: Varnish 1.0 is released
-- 2008: Varnish 2.0 released
+- 2008: Varnish 2.0 is released
 - 2008: ``varnishtest`` is introduced
 - 2009: The first Varnish User Group Meeting is held in London Roughly a dozen people participate from all around the world
 - 2010: Varnish Software is born as a spin-off to Redpill Linpro AS
-- 2011: Varnish 3.0 released
+- 2011: Varnish 3.0 is released
 - 2012: The fifth Varnish User Group Meeting is held in Paris Roughly 70 people participate on the User-day and around 30 on the developer-day!
 - 2012: The Varnish Book is published
 - 2013: Varnish Software chosen as a 2013 Red Herring Top 100 Europe company
 - 2013: BOSSIE award winner
 - 2013: Varnish Software receives World Summit on Innovation & Entrepreneurship Global Hot 100 award
-- 2014: Varnish Plus launched
+- 2014: Varnish Plus is launched
-- 2014: Varnish 4.0 released
+- 2014: Varnish 4.0 is released
-- 2015: Varnish API Engine released
+- 2015: Varnish API Engine is released
 - 2015: Gartner names Varnish Software as a 2015 ‘Cool Vendor’ in Web-Scale Platforms
 - 2015: Varnish Plus supports SSL/TLS